tringholm/DG-Elastica/README.md

 EulerElastica: Euler’s elastica-based image denoising and inpainting in MATLAB.

+Recommended packages/tools:
+- MATLAB Image Processing Toolbox for running the demo file.
+- MATLAB Parallel Computing Toolbox for running code in parallel.
+- MATLAB compatible C compiler for MEX functions.
+Parallel code will not work without MEX.

 EulerElastica is a MATLAB based image analysis tool for denoising and/or inpainting damaged images using Euler’s elastica as a regularisation prior in a variational image analysis setting.
 The algorithm used for minimizing the resulting energy is the Discrete Gradient algorithm outlined in [1].

 To get started, open the demo.m file and read the commented code there.